mathworks/matlab-azure-devops-extension/overview.md

 >**Note:** To customize the pretest state of the system, you can specify startup code that automatically executes before your tests run.
 For information on how to specify startup or shutdown files in a MATLAB project, see [Automate Startup and Shutdown Tasks](https://www.mathworks.com/help/matlab/matlab_prog/automate-startup-and-shutdown-tasks.html).
 If your pipeline does not use a MATLAB project, specify the commands you want executed at startup in a `startup.m` file instead, and save the file to the root of your repository.
 See [`startup`](https://www.mathworks.com/help/matlab/ref/startup.html) for more information.

 ### Run MATLAB Command
-Execute a MATLAB script, function, or statement.
+Use the **Run MATLAB Command** task to run MATLAB scripts, functions, and statements.
+You can use this task to flexibly customize your test run or add a step in MATLAB to your pipeline.

 Specify the task in your pipeline YAML using the `RunMATLABCommand` key.
+The task requires an argument and also accepts an optional argument.

 Argument                  | Description
 ------------------------- | ---------------